-Spring is in the air and it is time for everyone to clean out their houses and spruce them up.
+Spring will be here soon and it is time for everyone to clean out their houses and spruce them up.
 I’ve seen several crafters selling doormats.
 There’s a good reason for trying out doormats – they are fast to make and profitable!

 - Coir doormat – $10 and up.
 I couldn’t find a wholesale supplier with low minimums, but Home Depot and Lowe’s had reasonable prices starting at $9.97.
 (Quick trivia: Did you know that coir is the husk of a coconut?)

 - Stencil – Less than $1.
 I used plain cardstock, but I know that others use vinyl.

 - Spray paint – Less than $1.
 You’ll be able to make more than one per can of spray paint.